Articles LaTeX tutorial

 \end{document}

-extensionpdflatex first-document.tex
+pdflatex first-document.tex

-Every LaTeX document has three main parts:
+Every LaTeX document has the same skeleton:

 \documentclass{article} % Document class declaration

-\usepackage{package} % Package imports
+\usepackage{package} % Package imports (the preamble)

-\begin{document} % Document content begins
+\begin{document} % Content begins

 % Your content here

-\end{document} % Document ends
+\end{document} % Content ends

-: For research papers and short documentsreport
+• article: research papers and short documents

-: For longer documents with chaptersbook
+• report: longer documents with chapters

-: For presentations% Text formatting
+% Text formatting

 \textbf{bold text} % Bold